dustinpfister/blog_posts/_posts/threejs-line-fat-width.md

 ## 3 - Conclusion

 So the process of making fat lines in three.js is a little complicated, but with a little will power it is not to hard to find a work around.
+There are a number of other great features that can be worth with in my own projects that exist in the examples folder of the official threejs github repository, such as [orbit](/2018/04/13/threejs-orbit-controls/) and [fly controls](/2021/05/05/threejs-fly-controls/) just to name a few of the features to worth with there.

 If you enjoyed reading this post you might want to check out [my many other posts on three.js](/categories/three-js/).
 Also if you have any questions of concerns be sure to let me know in the comments, The more feedback I receive the more inclined I will be to get around to expanding the content on this post, and others like it.
 In any case thank you for reading and have fun with three.js.